charleychannel/charleychannel/README.md

-- 👋 Hi, I’m @charleychannel
+- 👋 Hi, I’m @charlyne Yowa Chay
 - 👀 I’m interested in software development
 - 🌱 I’m currently learning to code using python
 - 💞️ I’m looking to collaborate on artificial intelligence area